-Flamsteed house was designed by Christopher Wren and became the first purpose-built scientific research facility in Britain.
+The Flamsteed House was designed by Christopher Wren and became the first purpose-built scientific research facility in Britain.
 It was built at a cost of £520 – which was actually £20 over budget!
-The main purpose of the Observatory was to measure and monitor time and the most famous aspect of the Observatory comes from this purpose: The Prime Meridian.
+The primary purpose of the Observatory was to measure and monitor time and the most famous aspect of the Observatory comes from this purpose: The Prime Meridian.

 Inside you can also find the Peter Harrison Planetarium as well as one of the largest telescopes in the UK: the 28-inch Grubb refracting telescope.

 Trivia: To help people synchronize their clocks to Greenwich Mean Time, the Astronomer Royal in 1833, John Pond, had the time ball installed on top of the observatory.
-The ball drops daily at 1pm all year-round – so get your mobile phones and your watches ready!
+This is the inspiration for the Times Square Ball drop on New Year's Eve.

 Leave the Observatory and head back down the hill.
 Follow the marked paths and signs toward the:

 Established in 1937, it houses a collection of over 2 million objects including over 2,000 model ships!

 Walk along the marked path towards

 The view of the river from The Queen’s House is actually a protected view and explains why Christopher Wren’s Naval College (which stands between you and the Thames) is made up of two identical buildings that are not connected to each other.

 From here walk towards the river and turn right onto Romney Road.
 Then make a left onto Park Row and walk all the way down to

-In the Victorian age, The Trafalgar hosted a dinner for Members of Parliament at the end of each Parliamentary session in an upstairs ballroom which still exists today – although now it is accessible to all members of the public, so stop in for a pint or a snack!
+In the Victorian age, The Trafalgar hosted a dinner for Members of Parliament at the end of each Parliamentary session in an upstairs ballroom which still exists today – although now it is accessible to all members of the public.

 Trivia: Crane Street here is named for the fact that many cranes used to line the water to move cargo onto and off of ships.